Above-Os/terminus-apps/mastodon/README.md

     You can follow users regardless of whether they're registered on your server instance or another server.
 To find people, search for the User Address.
 The User Address can either be in the format `@USER_NAME@SERVER_NAME` or `https://SERVER_NAME/@USER_NAME`.

-    > **Note**<br>
-    > The USER_NAME is not the same as the Display Name.
-It is an unmodifiable field that is filled in at the time of registration.

-    > **Note**<br>
-    > For users outside of your instance, you can only see their posts, or 'toots', in the Explore or Feeds stream from the time you start following them.
-To view all toots, you'll need to visit the user's homepage.

     <p style="display: flex; justify-content: center;">
     <img src="https://file.bttcdn.com/appstore/mastodon/readme/follow.png" alt="follow" style="max-width: 45%; height: auto; margin-right: 8px;">
     <img src="https://file.bttcdn.com/appstore/mastodon/readme/feed.png" alt="feed"  style="max-width: 45%; height: auto;">
     </p>

+    **Note**: The USER_NAME is not the same as the Display Name.
+It is an unmodifiable field that is filled in at the time of registration.

+    **Note**: For users outside of your instance, you can only see their posts, or 'toots', in the Explore or Feeds stream from the time you start following them.
+To view all toots, you'll need to visit the user's homepage.